A personal story about how a leader can empower others.

 Early in my days with American Name Services, I wore many hats and mostly focused my attention on preparing for upcoming trade shows, helping to promote our managed properties and assisting in client services when needed.
 When the account rep for our largest client planned a vacation, she trained me on the process of running a set of orders so I could fill them in her absence.
 Having done the work before, but on a much smaller scale, I was confident that I would be able to complete the task without too much difficulty.

-I placed the orders and receive the data in a timely manner.
-When the account rep returned, I showed her my work and all seemed well.
+I placed the orders and received the data promptly.
+When the account rep returned, I showed her my work, and all seemed well.
 It wasn’t until a week or so later that the data processing team noticed an error.
 We were missing data for many markets.
 Somehow, I failed to order all of the data for specific geographical areas.
 I felt horrible.
 I was so confident that I had done everything according to the detailed notes I took during training.
 How could I make such a large and costly mistake?

 Was she happy about my mistake?
 Of course not, it cost the company time and money.
 But she chose to empower me rather than to criticize or condemn me.
 What she said showed me she understood that mistakes would be made.
 Although not always welcomed, she knew that they would provide opportunities for growth.

 I am grateful for the experience I gained early on.
-It has been a lasting reminder to me that when mistakes are made to take a step back and consider the person and how I can empower them to improve.
+It has been a lasting reminder to me to take a step back, when mistakes are made, and consider the person and how I can empower them to improve.
 I’m also grateful for a compassionate and patient leader who understands that training up other leaders will mean occasional growing pains, mistakes, and setbacks.
 Bill Gates said, “Leaders are those who empower others.”
 I am glad that I have been guided by a true leader.

 Who is a leader in your life that has empowered and mentored you through your growing pains?